saffre-rumma/www/include/jobs_conditions.rst

 **General requirements**

-- You are able to work independently.
+- You are motivated and able to work independently.
 - You are able to coordinate your work with others.
 - You dare to ask for help when you get stuck.